 I would describe Melbourne food as ‘unique gourmet fusion with no rules’.

-I hope you enjoy this selection of restaurants I have collated especially for your enjoyment while in Melbourne.
-Bon appetite.
+I hope you enjoy this selection of restaurants and various dishes I have collated especially for your enjoyment whilst in Melbourne.

 Location: Jacka Boulevard, St Kilda